 1 points EE 8.1 Install a VAV system with variable speed drives on appropriate fans and motors.
 Control air volume in response to indoor air quality needs.
-1 points LL 0.1 ·

 School buildings require abundant amounts of fresh air in order to maintain indoor air quality.
 If the air volume is not carefully controlled, energy will be wasted needlessly conditioning excess fresh air.